-The PhD program in Anthropology maintains a foreign language requirement to ensure that students have necessary competencies for fieldwork and scholarship.
-This requirement must be fulfilled before taking the Qualifying Examination.
-A Qualifying Examination cannot be scheduled until the requirement has been met, or until the student's faculty advisor and the Director of Graduate Studies approve an exemption, as outlined below.
+The foreign language requirement must be fulfilled before taking the Qualifying Examination.
+A Qualifying Examination cannot be scheduled until the requirement has been met.

 It is the responsibility of each graduate student to work with their advisor to identify the language competencies necessary for fieldwork and scholarship and to initiate study toward meeting these needs.
 To meet the language requirement, competency in one language must be formally demonstrated.
 Each student's advisor will recommend how this requirement should be met, as well as what additional skills should be sought.
 Generally accepted ways of meeting the language requirement include: